Compassion + Action for Trauma Responses

 That might look like:

-Snapping at someone you love for something small
+• Snapping at someone you love for something small

-Avoiding situations that remind you of the past
+• Avoiding situations that echo past experiences

-Feeling “foggy” or disconnected when you’re stressed
+• Feeling foggy or disconnected when you’re stressed

-Struggling to rest, even when you’re exhausted
+• Struggling to rest, even when you're exhausted

 It’s easy to get caught up in feelings of guilt, shame, or failure when we fall into these patterns.

-It can be so painful to notice ourselves reacting from a place of activation or trauma, and if there was a “re-do” button in those moments, I bet you’d take it.
+and if there was a “re-do” button in those moments, I bet you’d take it.

 Here’s more good news: what’s been learned can be unlearned (thanks, neuroplasticity!)